 The bee’s wings are covered in tiny scales that help reduce air resistance and increase lift.
 Additionally, they contain muscles that allow them to move in different directions, allowing the bee to maneuver when flying.

-Two sets of flight muscles in the thorax pulsate in a quick manner that power the movement of the wings.
+Two sets of flight muscles in the thorax pulsate in a quick manner that powers the movement of the wings.
 The longitudinal muscles contract to expand the thorax’s height, causing the wings to lower.

 On the other hand, when the vertical muscles contract, the thorax reduces in height, causing the wings to be raised.